-20.6.3 If «Customer Name» fails to report to BPA in accordance with section 20.6.1, above, any of its planned exports for sale outside the Region of firm power from a Generating Resource or a Contract Resource that has been used to serve firm consumer load in the Region, and BPA makes a finding that an export which was not reported was made, BPA shall decrement the amount of its Firm Requirements Power sold under this Agreement by the amount of the export that was not reported and by any continuing export amount.
+20.6.3 If «Customer Name» fails to report to BPA in accordance with section 20.6.1, above, any of its planned exports for sale outside the Region of firm power from a Generating Resource that has been used to serve firm consumer load in the Region, and BPA makes a finding that an export which was not reported was made, then BPA shall decrement the amount of its Firm Requirements Power sold under this Agreement by the amount of the export that was not reported and by any continuing export amount.
 Decrements under the preceding sentence shall be first to power that would otherwise be provided at Tier 1 Rates.
 When applicable, such decrements shall be identified in section 3.2 of Exhibit A.

-20.6.4 For purposes of this section 20.6, an export for sale outside the Region means a contract for the sale or disposition of firm power from a Generating Resource or a Contract Resource during its term that has been used to serve firm consumer load in the Region, which contract will be performed in a manner that such output is no longer used or not planned to be used solely to serve firm consumer load in the Region.
+20.6.4 For purposes of this section 20.6, an export for sale outside the Region means a contract for the sale or disposition of firm power from a Generating Resource during its term that has been used to serve firm consumer load in the Region, which contract will be performed in a manner that such output is no longer used or not planned to be used solely to serve firm consumer load in the Region.
 Delivery of firm power outside the Region under a seasonal exchange agreement that is made consistent with BPA’s 5(b)/9(c) Policy will not be considered an export.
-Firm power from a Generating Resource or a Contract Resource used to serve firm consumer load in the Region means the firm generating or load carrying capability of a Generating Resource or a Contract Resource as established under the resource planning criteria generally used within the Region.
+Firm power from a Generating Resource used to serve firm consumer load in the Region means the firm generating or load carrying capability of a Generating Resource as established under the resource planning criteria generally used within the Region.

-20.6.5 For purposes of this section 20.6, if «Customer Name» has notified BPA that it has joined and is participating in an organized market using non-federal firm power produced by a Generating Resource or Contract Resource dedicated to supply its Total Retail Load as identified in Exhibit A, then to the extent the organized market operates geographically both within and outside the Region, «Customer Name»’s participation in such market will not be considered an export outside the Region, provided «Customer Name»’s dedicated non-federal power obligation remains unchanged from the amount identified in Exhibit A. «Customer Name»’s participation in an organized market shall not increase the firm energy requirements of «Customer Name» or other customers of the Administrator.
+20.6.5 For purposes of this section 20.6, if «Customer Name» has notified BPA that it has joined and is participating in an organized market using non-federal firm power produced by a Generating Resource dedicated to supply its Total Retail Load as identified in Exhibit A, then to the extent the organized market operates geographically both within and outside the Region, «Customer Name»’s participation in such market will not be considered an export outside the Region, provided «Customer Name»’s dedicated non-federal power obligation remains unchanged from the amount identified in Exhibit A. «Customer Name»’s participation in an organized market shall not increase the firm energy requirements of «Customer Name» or other customers of the Administrator.